-- A minimum of 12 credits in psychology beyond the introductory level, including Abnormal Psychology/ Psychopathology, Child/Adolescent/Lifespan Development, and either Statistics or Experimental Psychology (Research Methods). - Applicants with deficiencies may be required to register for appropriate undergraduate course(s) without graduate credit as a condition of their acceptance. - Scores on the Graduate Record Examination (GRE) taken within the last five years.
+- A minimum of 15 credits in psychology that must include Introduction to Psychology, Abnormal Psychology/Psychopathology, Child/Adolescent/ Lifespan Development, either Statistics or Experimental Psychology (Research Methods), and 3 credits of psychology coursework of the applicant's choice. - Applicants with deficiencies may be required to register for appropriate undergraduate course(s) without graduate credit as a condition of their acceptance. - Scores on the Graduate Record Examination (GRE) taken within the last five years.